verneh/DS/README.md

 [FastAI](https://github.com/verneh/DataSci/tree/master/FastAI) are projects built off of FastAI for Deep Learning.
 Currently have an image classifier for an environment whether its "contaminated" or not.

+[Kaggle](https://github.com/verneh/datasci/tree/master/Kaggle) are some of the entries I made in Kaggle.
+The most recent on where I peaked at #32.
+It's about classifying pairs of sentences (consisting of a premise and a hypothesis) into three categories - entailment, contradiction, or neutral.

 [MNIST](https://github.com/verneh/datasci/tree/master/MNIST) is part of the Coursera Course for Deep Learning where you get to classify images of digits using Keras / TensorFlow

 [NLP](https://github.com/verneh/datasci/tree/master/NLP) is a work in progress.
 It currently houses the ff: Coursera NLP scripts, a wikipedia scraping done on 2020 Premier League, and scraping 1,000 tweets from Danny Green's Game 5 NBA Finals performance.